 The trouble is, Italian wine may be exciting, but it’s utterly chaotic.
 Perhaps this reflects that essential part of the Italian psyche.
 Simultaneously sublime yet exasperating, fascinating but baffling, rewarding but complicated.
 Consider this; there are twenty Italian regions.
 Each is distinctive, from the Alps almost to Africa.
-There are myriad soils, climates and styles.
+There’s a myriad of soils, climates and styles.

-Wine is everywhere and at every price point.
+Wine is everywhere in Italy, from humble to iconic.
 It ranges from simple table wine up through the geographical classifications of DOC, DOCG and IGT.
 Last time I counted there were 74 DOCG, 329 DOC and hundreds more IGTs.
 Some are famous; many are obscure, all are different.
 New ones appear; others fall dormant, many of them overlap!
 Then add words like Classico, Riserva, Superiore, Passito, Frizzante, and Spumante to Rosso, Bianco and Rosato!

 Phew!
 Now it’s time for all the different grape varieties and blending!
 As well as the international grapes, Italy has hundreds of unique grape varieties to call its own.
 There are officially 590, with more to come.
 It’s an incredible heritage.